lsh123/xmlsec/tests/nist-aesgcm/README.txt

 Keys are base64 encoded directly from the NIST files

-The corresponding plain text test vectors have been base64 encoded and can be found in the files in the corresponding expected folder.
+The corresponding plain text test vectors have been base64 encoded and can be found in the corresponding *.data files.

 The NIST tests vectors are a mix of pass/fail tests.
-A blank line in a file in the expected folder indicates a test that must fail.
+A missing corresponding *.data file indicates a test that must fail.

 Files are named based on the lengths of the key, IV, plaintext, AAD and tag as follows:

-gcmDecrypt[key length in bits]-[IV length in bits]-[plaintext length in bits]-[AAD length in bits]-[tag length in bits]
+tests/nist-aesgcm/aes[key length in bits]/aes[key length in bits]-gcm-[IV length in bits]-[plaintext length in bits]-[AAD length in bits]-[tag length in bits]-[test vector number].xml

 There are 15 test vectors for each plaintext length (104, 128, 256 and 408 bits)

 As mentioned above, only files with IV length=96, AAD length=0 and tag length=128 are included.

-Files in the encrypt folder are just used to check that encryption-decryption successfully round-trips.
-The keys used are just the first key from each of the NIST encryption test vectors of appropriate length.
-The test data is arbitrary.